Updated 30 August 2015

 Today the wedding of Prince William and Catherine Middleton, now the Duke and Duchess of Cambridge, is the focus of attention for many, not just in Britain but around the world.
 The marriage of a ‘commoner’ and a man who is second in line to the throne has inspired more than a few genealogists to investigate the possibility that they may be related to the new addition to the Royal family.
 It has also prompted me to follow up the possible Royal connections of a member of the Atcherley family, first made known to me by fellow Atcherley descendant Malcolm White.

-The Atcherley who might have carried a few Royal genes was John Atcherley’s first wife Judith, nee Kynaston (John and Judith were married at St Mary’s church in Shrewsbury on 26 March 1635).
-We can start probing Judith’s ancestry with the help of Joseph Morris’s Genealogy of Shropshire (the contents of which have been used in the compilation of an online tree hosted by FamilySearch) and the 1623 Visitation of Shropshire.
+The Atcherley who might have carried a few Royal genes was John Atcherley’s first wife Judith, née Kynaston (John and Judith were married at St Mary’s church in Shrewsbury on 26 March 1635).
+We can start probing Judith’s ancestry with the help of Joseph Morris’s Genealogy of Shropshire (the contents of which were used in the compilation of an online tree once hosted by FamilySearch) and the 1623 Visitation of Shropshire.

 Morris identifies Judith as the daughter of Arthur Kynaston (and his wife Judith Chambre), baptised on 7 April 1613 at the church where she would later marry John Atcherley.
 A record of her baptism can be found on FamilySearch; it is the only record of a Judith Kynaston being baptised in Shropshire in the right time period.
-According to Morris, Arthur Kynaston was (like John Atcherley) a draper in Shrewsbury and it is perhaps through this connection that John and Judith met.
+According to Morris, Arthur Kynaston was (like John Atcherley) a draper in Shrewsbury and it is perhaps through this connection that John and Judith met (see John Atcherley, draper of Shrewsbury).
 Arthur Kynaston died less than three months after his daughter Judith’s marriage, and was buried on 19 June 1635 at St Mary’s.

 Arthur appears, as Arthurus Kynaston, in a pedigree of the Kynaston family drawn up for the 1623 Visitation of Shropshire (page 298).
 This pedigree shows (on page 297) that he was the son of Thomas Kynaston of “Ryton” (Ruyton-of-the-Eleven-Towns) and Elizabeth Lee.